1.) What skills do you use every day to deal with others at work (co-workers and clients)?

 It’s very easy, particularly in technological fields such as computer programming, to focus on the “skills of the trade” without realizing you’ll never work in isolation.
-Your ability to program is important, but your ability to work with the people around you is as or more important.
-You’ll have to take direction, explain problems, pose solutions, listen to disagreements, argue, disagree, apologize, take criticism, and more.
+Your capacity to program is important, but your ability to work with the people around you is as or more important.
+You’ll have to take direction, explain problems, pose solutions, argue, disagree, apologize, take criticism, and more.
 All of that will come from people you may or may not respect, but with whom you still have to work.

 The better you can relate — in addition to your technical skills — the more successful you’ll be.
 If you’re like me, the more satisfied you’ll be, too.

 If you found this article helpful you'll love Confident Computing!
 My weekly email newsletter is full of articles that help you solve problems, stay safe, and increase your confidence with technology.